 All of the above species have some key things in common.
 They feed on keratin, the protein found in natural fibres like skin, fur and wool.
 The larvae of each species, cause the damage to carpets and natural fabrics.
 The adult moths emerge around the spring time as temperatures rise.
 They mate and lays the eggs of the next generation through until autumn.
 With centrally heated homes, this lifecycle can continue throughout the year.

-How do I get rid of carpet moth?
+How do I get rid of carpet moths in 4 steps?

 How to use Chrysanthemum Moth spray